phoenixperry/GDS-workshop/Space_use.md

 	Until further notice, this piece of gear is for researchers only.
 Soon this will change.

 * Wood saw
+	While using the saw, you are required to wear eye and ear protection.
+After cutting wood, you are required to hover the lab.

 * Jigsaw
+	While using the saw, you are required to wear eye and ear protection.
+After cutting wood, you are required to hover the lab.
+You are also required to bring your own blade.

 ## General Skills:
 Here are some really useful things to know about as you start your hacking journey: